-- 1/2 cup Quaker 1 minute Quick Oats
+- ½ cup Quaker 1 minute Quick Oats

-- 1 tablespoon of Hershey’s Unsweetened Cocoa
+- 1 Tablespoons of Hershey’s Unsweetened Cocoa

-- 2 tablespoons of PB2 (you can also use peanut butter, but the calories were totaled using PB2)
+- 2 tablespoons of PB2 you can also use peanut butter, but the calories were totaled using PB2

 - 2 teaspoons 1 packet of Splenda (or other sweetener of choice)

 - pinch of salt

-- Whisk the oats, cocoa mix, peanut butter, salt, and ¾ cup of water in a medium microwave-safe bowl until well combined.
+- Whisk the oats, cocoa mix, peanut butter, salt, and 3/4 cup of water in a medium microwave-safe bowl until well combined.

 - Microwave on high for 2 1/2 – 3 minutes, or until thickened.
 Stir and serve immediately.